tichachm/pysegway_mqtt/README.md

 # pysegway_mqtt
-a MQTT bridge for Segway Scooters based on https://codeberg.org/NootNooot/segway-ninebot-ble-cli
+a MQTT bridge for Segway Scooters based on https://codeberg.org/NootNooot/segway-ninebot-ble-cli This repo is under developement and not fully functional

 # setup
 Enter mqtt and scooter data to pysegway_config.ini